Face Coverings and Vaccinations

 Cheating is a violation of the Honor Code and can lead to sanctions up to and including permanent expulsion from the law school.
 As with take-home exams in any other semester, we rely on the personal character and integrity of each student.

-West will not provide free access to e-books this fall.
+West will not provide free access to e-books this semester.
 They are, however, offering e-books at a discount (~35%) at westacademic.com with the code SOCARLAW.

 Students are required to have a computer when they begin law school, and financial aid has always been available to cover these costs.